-/13.
-The Greek rhetoricians call this, <phantasia> and <eido:lopoiia>.
+/14 The Greek rhetoricians call this, <phantasia> and <eido:lopoiia>.
 One of the finest instances of this kind is in the Orestes of Euripides.

-/14.
-If the reader has a mind to compare Shakespeare with the ancients, I would refer him to Ovid's Circe: and Medaea, Met.
+/15 If the reader has a mind to compare Shakespeare with the ancients, I would refer him to Ovid's Circe: and or /16 moderns.
+Then again those apparitions,

+Medaea, Met.
 VII. where the boiling and bubbling of the cauldron is prettily exprest: